 To qualify for an interest-free student loan, you’ll need to fill out the Free Application for Federal Student Aid, (FAFSA).
 This form can also make you eligible for a wealth of education financing options from the federal government.

 Some of these are free.
 Many universities use the FAFSA to offer scholarships and grants for students with financial need.
 The federal government also offers Pell Grants to students with significant financial need.
-These grants are currently just under $7,000/year, and do not need to be repaid.
+These grants are currently about $7,400/year, and do not need to be repaid.

 You may qualify for other types of federal student aid, as well.
 One example is federal work-study, where you take a part-time job at your university or a local nonprofit.
 You’ll receive a paycheck just like any other employee, with the money helping you meet your higher education expenses.
 Work-study jobs have a host of protections, including a prohibition on being required to work during your class time.